LORD-MicroStrain/Protocols/Wireless/Overview.md

 ## RSSI

 The Received Signal Strength Indicator (RSSI) is a measurement of the power present in a received radio signal.
 Node commands such as Long Ping and Node Discovery return a true RSSI value, measured in dBm, in their response packet.
-This signed 1-byte value can range from -95 dBm (worst) to +5 dBm (best).

 Some command responses return two RSSI values, **Node RSSI** and **Base Station RSSI**.<br>
 The **Node RSSI** is the signal strength that the node received the command from the base station.<br>
 The **Base Station RSSI** is the signal strength that the base station received the response back from the node.

+**ASPP v3** uses an unsigned 1-byte integer (uint8_t).
+205 must be subtracted from this value once received to get the actual RSSI value, making the full available range -205 to 50.

+**ASPP v1** uses a signed 1-byte integer (int8_t).
+The value can be read as-is, and can range from -95 dBm (worst) to +5 dBm (best).

 ## Checksums